pmatulis/oasis/index.md

+## Welcome

+Oasis Internal Arts offers classes in these Chinese healing arts: yiquan, liuhebafa, taichi, and qigong.
+Its mission is to serve as an oasis for the traveller of the modern world.
+People of all ages and body types are welcome here.

+**Pour consulter la version française de cette page [cliquer ici](index-fr.md).**

+### The practice

 The practice consists of exercises that are done standing, in a chair, and sometimes on the floor.
 They are primarily done as movements but they can also be stationary (static postures).
 They all have as objectives to: